-Rode NT1-A—Great all around mic, similar in tonality to the Chinese Neumann copies, but a better build and sound quality.
-It's the cheaper version of the NT1000, with the same electronics, but a more mid-focused capsule.
+Rode NT1-A—Great all around mic, similar in tonality to the Neumann copies.
+Made in Australia, it's the cheaper version of the NT1000, with the same electronics, but a more mid-focused capsule.

 Rode NTK—A cross between the NT1000 capsule and the K2 circuit.
 It tends to sound much like a combination of the Neumann U47 and U67.
 Excellent on vocals and instruments.

-MXL 990—A ubiquitous microphone for many years now, it is actually a great example of the small diaphragm Chinese copy of Schoeps CMC "Colette" design.
+MXL 990—A ubiquitous microphone for many years now, it is actually a great example of the small diaphragm copy of Schoeps CMC "Colette" design.
 A most useful mic to have.
-It comes in endless flavors: MXL 603, MXL 604, MXL 991, MXL 910, Apex 185.
+Other makes and models of this mic, include the MXL 603, MXL 604, MXL 991, MXL 910, Apex 185.
 Excellent for instrument miking, overheads, and can work well on some vocals.

 Golden Age FC1 MKII—Cardioid only version of the Neumann style Chinese mic.
-In testing, my clients and I find this one to be particularly special.
+Excellent for vocals and some instruments.

 MXL V67G—Possibly the most common of the Chinese copies of Neumann style microphones.
 A very popular mod.
 Excellent for vocals and some instruments.